 Administration of the Privacy Act

 At SSHRC, processing requests under the Privacy Act and providing advice and support on matters pertaining to the legislation is the responsibility of the manager, Access to Information and Privacy (ATIP) and Corporate Operations.
-The ATIP office is located within SSHRC’s Corporate Strategy and Performance Division and the manager, ATIP and Corporate Operations reports to its executive director.
+The ATIP office is located within SSHRC’s Corporate Strategy and Performance Division and the manager, ATIP and Corporate Operations, reports to its Executive Director.
 Both formal and complex informal requests are routed through the ATIP office, which holds records of all privacy requests received within the last two years.
-During the period covered by this report, the manager, ATIP and Corporate Operations spent, on average, one-and-a-half days per week administering the requests (formal and informal) and the various Treasury Board requirements related to the Privacy Act.
+During the period covered by this report, the manager, ATIP and Corporate Operations spent, on average, one day per week administering the requests (formal and informal) and the various Treasury Board requirements related to the Privacy Act.

 In addition, merit review committee members, external reviewers and observers are advised of their responsibilities in relation to the Privacy Act and are required to sign a conflict of interest and confidentiality agreement to ensure that the material supplied and used throughout the review process is maintained in strict confidence at all times.

-SSHRC’s president and senior management are kept informed of key decisions and developments in the administration and implementation of the Act, as appropriate.
-The ATIP Office provides a monthly report to the Executive Director of Corporate Strategy and Performance and to the Executive Vice-President, Corporate Affairs.
+SSHRC’s president and senior management are kept informed of key decisions and developments in the administration and implementation of the act, as appropriate.
+The ATIP office provides a monthly report to the executive director, Corporate Strategy and Performance, and to the executive vice-president, Corporate Affairs.
 This monthly report enumerates current formal or informal requests under the Privacy Act, describes any privacy breaches and mitigation measures, and any complaints to the Office of the Privacy Commissioner.

-When advice on the administration of the Act is required, it is sought from one or several of the following: the Treasury Board of Canada Secretariat, Department of Justice legal counsel, the Office of the Information Commissioner of Canada (OIC), SSHRC’s ATIP consultant and other federal government ATIP offices.
+When advice on the administration of the act is required, it is sought from one or several of the following: the Treasury Board of Canada Secretariat, Department of Justice legal counsel, the Office of the Privacy Commissioner (OPC), SSHRC’s ATIP consultant and other federal government ATIP offices.

 Privacy Act Delegation Order

 A copy of SSHRC’s delegation order for the Privacy Act is attached.
-The order—with the exception of paragraphs 8(2)(e) and 8(2)(m), which are reserved for the president, executive vice-president, and executive director, Corporate Strategy and Performance—states that the persons holding the positions of executive vice-president; executive director, Corporate Strategy and Performance; and manager, ATIP and Corporate Operations, are designated to exercise or perform all of the powers, duties and functions of the head of a government institution under the Act insofar as they may be exercised or performed in relation to SSHRC.
+The order—with the exception of paragraphs 8(2)(e) and 8(2)(m), which are reserved for the President, Executive Vice-president, and the Executive Director, Corporate Strategy and Performance—states that the persons holding the positions of Executive Vice-President; Executive Director, Corporate Strategy and Performance; and Manager, ATIP and Corporate Operations, are designated to exercise or perform all of the powers, duties and functions of the head of a government institution under the act, insofar as they may be exercised or performed in relation to SSHRC.

 Statistical Report for Fiscal Year 2015-2016

 Two formal requests were received during the reporting period.
-This is a lower number than 2014-2015, in which four formal requests were received.
+This the same number as was received in 2015-2016.
 It is also slightly lower than the average of four formal requests per year over the last four fiscal years.

 Education and Training